-Now the is there, how will the specifie, Where is the best and safest passage in?
+.
+Now she is there, how will she specifie, Where is the best and safest passage in?

 Reig.
 By thrusting out a Torch from yonder Tower, Which once discern'd, shews that her meaning is, No way to that (for weakness) which she entred.